These are the Best Times to Visit Lake Tahoe (and the Worst)

 Summer (June to August)

-The weather is spectacular in the summer, with clear, sunny days and temperatures comfortably sitting in the 70s and 80s.
+Summer is what makes Lake Tahoe one of the best places to visit in California.
+The season comes with clear, sunny days and temperatures comfortably sitting in the 70s and 80s.
 Nights can still get a bit chilly, so you might want to pack a light jacket.

 The main act for this season is the lake.
 The clear waters are perfect for everything from paddleboarding to chilling in a kayak and going for a swim.
 The surrounding beaches have golden sands, hidden coves, and boulders with views that look like they’ve been ripped straight from a postcard.